 Since 1982 the Gas Research Institute (GRI) Tight Gas Sands Program has supported geological investigations designed to develop the knowledge necessary to produce gas from low-permeability sandstones efficiently.
-As part of that program, the Bureau of Economic Geology has conducted in-depth research on low-permeability sandstone in the Lower Cretaceous Travis Peak and Jurassic Cotton Valley Formations of East Texas, the Upper Cretaceous Corcoran and Cozzette sandstones of Colorado, the Upper Cretaceous Frontier Formation of Wyoming, the Pennsylvanian Sonora Canyon and Davis Sandstones of Texas, and the Pennsylvanian Cleveland Formation of Texas and Oklahoma, as well as conducting limited studies of other low-permeability sandstones and compiling two major national summaries of low-permeability sandstone reservoir attributes.
-This effort was part of a broader program designed to increase the understanding and ultimate utilization of gas resources in low-permeability formations through integration of geology, formation evaluation, reservoir engineering, and fracture modeling.
-To develop advanced technologies and understanding of the formations studied in depth and apply them to these and other formations to enable greater recovery of gas in place in low-permeability reservoirs is the goal of the GRI Tight Gas Sands Research Program.
+As part of that program, the Bureau of Economic Geology has conducted in-depth research on low-permeability sandstone in the Lower Cretaceous Travis Peak and Jurassic Cotton Valley Formations of East Texas, the Upper Cretaceous Corcoran and Cozzette sandstones of Colorado, the Upper Cretaceous Frontier Formation of Wyoming, the Pennsylvanian Sonora and Ozona Canyon and Davis Sandstones of Texas, the Pennsylvanian Cleveland Formation of Texas and Oklahoma, and the Paleocene Wilcox Lobo Formation of South Texas, as well as conducting topical studies of other low-permeability sandstones and compiling two major national summaries of low-permeability sandstone reservoir attributes.
+A goal of the research was to develop advanced methods for analysis and improved understanding of the formations studied in depth and to apply methods and results to other formations to enable greater recovery of gas in place in lowpermeability reservoirs.

-Geologic analysis of low-permeability sandstones by the Bureau of Economic Geology began in 1982 with a national assessment of low-permeability reservoirs suitable for an extensive research program [28].
-The next phase of study involved detailed evaluation of six tight gas sandstones and the selection of two of these units for comprehensive geologic, engineering, and petrophysical assessment: the Lower Cretaceous Travis Peak (Hosston) Formation in East Texas and northern Louisiana and the Upper Cretaceous Corcoran and Cozzette Sandstone Members of the Price River Formation (Mesaverde Group) in the Piceance Basin of Colorado.
+Geologic analysis of low-permeability sandstones by the Bureau of Economic Geology began in 1982 with a national assessment of low-permeability reservoirs suitable for an extensive research program.

+The next phase of study involved detailed evaluation of six tight gas sandstones and the selection of two of these units for comprehensive geologic, engineering, and petrophysical assessment: the Lower Cretaceous Travis Peak Formation in East Texas and northern Louisiana and the Upper Cretaceous Corcoran and Cozzette Sandstone Members of the Price River Formation (Mesaverde Group) in the Piceance Basin of Colorado.
 Because of limited development of the Corcoran and Cozzette at that time, detailed study of the genetic stratigraphy focused on three contiguous fields that contained most of the Corcoran-Cozzette production.
 In contrast, evaluation of the Travis Peak emphasized the establishment of a basinwide stratigraphic and structural framework across East Texas and North Louisiana.

 In the subsequent phase of study, which required operator activity and cooperation, core and production data were collected extensively from cooperative wells drilled in the Travis Peak Formation.
 A total of 1,280 ft of Travis Peak core was drilled by GRI in seven cooperative wells, from which operating companies allowed GRI contractors to collect data, and an additional 1,440 ft of existing core was loaned or donated by operators.
 Research on the Corcoran and Cozzette Sandstones received lower priority during this phase of the project because operator activity in the Piceance Basin declined as a result of market conditions.
-However, one cooperative well was drilled through the Corcoran-Cozzette Sandstones to the underlying Sego Sandstone, and a total of 270 ft of core was recovered [59].
+However, one cooperative well was drilled through the Corcoran-Cozzette Sandstones to the underlying Sego Sandstone, and a total of 270 ft of core was recovered.